peterjmarko/llm-narrative-framework/docs/TESTING.template.md

 -   **Prerequisites:**
     This test is optional and requires a one-time manual setup.
 You must place the required large-scale data assets in the `tests/assets/large_seed/` directory.
 If these files are not present, the test will be skipped automatically.

-#### Query Generation & Randomization Integrity Test (Planned)
+#### Query Generation & Randomization Integrity Test

-> **Note:** This is a planned validation test.

-This standalone test will provide mathematical proof of the mapping and randomization logic in `query_generator.py`.
-The test will run the script in a loop to generate a large sample of trial manifests for both `correct` and `random` strategies.
-It will then perform statistical validation to confirm the `random` strategy approximates a uniform distribution and that the `correct` strategy is implemented as designed.
+This standalone test provides mathematical proof of the mapping and randomization logic in `query_generator.py`.
+The test is composed of two scripts that work in tandem:

+1.  **`validate_query_generation.ps1` (The Harness):** The user-facing entry point.
+It prepares a sandbox and calls `query_generator.py` in a loop to generate a statistically significant sample of manifest files.
+2.  **`analyzers/analyze_query_generation_results.py` (The Analyzer):** A worker script called by the harness.
+It inspects the generated files to validate two core properties:
+    *   **Determinism:** That the `correct` strategy produces bit-for-bit identical outputs when given the same random seed.
+    *   **Non-Determinism:** That the `random` strategy produces different outputs across multiple runs.

+**Statistical Rigor:** The test is parameterized by statistical power.
+The user specifies the acceptable Type II error rate (`-Beta`), and the harness automatically calculates the required number of iterations `N` to achieve the corresponding statistical power (1 - `Beta`).
+This ensures that the non-determinism check is statistically sound.

+-   **To run the test:**
+    ```powershell
+    # Run with default 99.9999% power (Beta = 0.000001), which requires 9 iterations for k=3.
+    pdm run test-query-gen

+    # Run with a custom 99.9% power (Beta = 0.001), which requires 5 iterations.
+    pdm run test-query-gen -Beta 0.001
+    ```
+-   **Prerequisites:**
+    This test depends on asset files that are **automatically generated** by the Layer 3 integration test.
+On a fresh clone, you must run `pdm run test-l3-default` once to bootstrap these assets.
+If the assets are not present, the test will be skipped.

-#### Statistical Analysis & Reporting Validation (Planned)
+#### Statistical Analysis & Reporting Validation

-> **Note:** This is a planned validation test.

-This standalone test will provide bit-for-bit verification of the entire data analysis and aggregation pipeline.
-The test will use a static, pre-generated set of mock LLM response files as input, run the full sequence of analysis and compilation scripts, and compare the final `STUDY_results.csv` and report JSON against a pre-computed, known-good ground truth.
+This is a standalone test (`validate_statistical_reporting.ps1`) that provides bit-for-bit verification of the entire data analysis and aggregation pipeline.
+The test uses a static, pre-generated set of mock LLM response files as input, runs the full sequence of analysis and compilation scripts, and compares the final `STUDY_results.csv` and report JSON against a pre-computed, known-good ground truth.

+-   **To run the test:**
+    ```powershell
+    pdm run test-stats-reporting
+    ```
+-   **Prerequisites:**
+    This test is optional and requires a one-time manual setup.
+You must place the required mock experiment assets in the `tests/assets/mock_study/` directory.
+If these files are not present, the test will be skipped automatically.

 ### Unit Testing